monokee/Sekoia/src/modules/component/README.md

 When the first instance of a Component is attached to the DOM for the first time, the ComponentModel sets itself up once by scoping the CSS, collecting $refs and setting up the state model.
 All subsequent instances of the Component pull from the ComponentModel's pooled template, styles and state model with <b>no additional roundtrips to expensive DOM APIs or state resolvers.</b>

-The extensive caching strategies and smart reuse of resolved data structures gives Sekoia Components a real performance edge, even over native customElements with the same functionality.
+> The extensive pooling and caching of resolved data structures allows Sekoia Components to outperform most frameworks and
+> even native customElements while providing clean architectural conventions for scalable application design.